Glen Smith (discus thrower)

-Glen Ernest Smith (born 21 May 1972) is a male retired English discus thrower.
+Glen Ernest Smith (born 21 May 1972) is a male retired discus thrower from England who competed at the 1996 Summer Olympics and the 2000 Summer Olympics.

-Athletics career
+Biography

-Smith was a two-time competitor at the World Championships in Athletics (1997 and 1999).
-He represented England, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada. and represented England, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
+In addition to his two Olympic appearances, Smith was a two-time competitor at the World Championships in Athletics (1997 and 1999).

+He represented England, at the 1994 Commonwealth Games in Victoria, Canada. and represented England, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 A third consecutive appearance at the Games ensued at the 2002 Commonwealth Games.

+Smith became British discus throw champion after winning the British AAA Championships title at the 2001 AAA Championships.
+He was also the runner-up on five occasions.

 His personal best throw is 65.11 metres, achieved in July 1999 in Barking.
 This places him third among English discus throwers, behind Perriss Wilkins and Richard Slaney.